 Getting your broth going first gives you time to prep your veggies while that broth heats up.

 Veggie prep for this homemade veggie-packed soup is super simple.
-We will be pureeing the veggies so no need to dice or mince.
+We will be pureeing the vegetables so no need to dice or mince.
 We just want to make sure all of our vegetables are clean and an appropriate size to cook quickly.

 Once your carrots, celery, onion, and garlic are prepped, carefully lower them into the boiling broth.